Dismiss Modal

 CONGENITAL HEART DISEASE (CHD)

-The team at the Pediatric and Congenital Heart Center of Alabama provides pediatric cardiac care for more than 14,000 patients a year.
-In 2023, the staff performed more than 800 cardiac catheterizations and electrophysiology procedures and more than 425 surgical procedures, including three heart transplants.
-The overall survival rate for our program in 2023 was greater than 97%.
-The center includes 20 private cardiovascular intensive care (CVICU) rooms with four dedicated CV-ECMO suites, 16 private critical care unit (CCU) rooms, two cardiovascular operating rooms and two catheterization labs.
+The team, which consists of more than 300 staff members, provides pediatric care for thousands of patients annually.
+In 2024, the staff performed more than 850 cardiac catheterizations and electrophysiology procedures, as well as more than 525 cardiac surgeries, including nine heart transplants and nine ventricular assist device implants.
+The center also has 20 private cardiovascular intensive care unit (CVICU) rooms with four dedicated ECMO suites, 16 private intermediate critical care unit (CCU) rooms, two cardiovascular operating rooms, and two cardiac catheterization labs.
+This “heart hospital within a hospital” represents decades of superior cardiovascular clinical care and research dedicated to children.

 Events and Promotions: